cyberrangecz/frontend-hurdling-visualization/README.md

-# KYPO Trainings Hurdling Visualization
+# CyberRangeᶜᶻ Platform Trainings Hurdling Visualization

 As an instructor, a user can see the ongoing course of the training runs and further filter information on demand.
 The tool gives a full picture of the trainee’s walkthrough.
 Upon filtering in the preceding sections, selected trainees are